 The curriculum will include daily Bible instruction exalting the Bible as God's divine word.
 The Bible will be the hub of the curriculum (e.g., in science classes the creation by Jehovah God will be taught vs. creation by spontaneous generation and evolution).
 The Bible will be used as a text.
 Workbooks and a variety of visual aids may also be used to reinforce the information learned in Bible study.
-The New International Version will be the recognized text for elementary classes.
 Respect and honest effort in Bible classes are expected.
 Students who fail Bible may be asked to withdraw for a semester before applying for readmission.